 The Raine Study Scientific Management Committee

 The Scientific Management Committee manages science related activities for the Raine Study.
-The Scientific Management Committee meeting involves the Scientific Officer, Scientific Director, Director, Data and Biosamples Manager and the Follow-up Coordinator.
+The Scientific Management Committee meeting involves the Scientific Manager, Scientific Director, Director, Data and Biosamples Manager and the Follow-up Coordinator.

 The Raine Study Operations Management Committee